jbergstroem/atom-icon/README.md

 This small script replaces the default icon for atom and atom beta on MacOS.
 No symlinks, no special stuff.
 Should just work and if it doesn't file a PR.

-It out of frustration using the [atom icon replacement][1] project which doesn't support Atom Beta and for some reason just messes things up for me.
+It grew out of frustration using the [atom icon replacement][1] project which doesn't support Atom Beta and for some reason just messes things up for me.

 PR for Windows and Linux welcome - reviews will be opinionated.